Daowei Tibetan Ethnic Township: Demographics

-As of 2018, Daowei Tibetan Ethnic Township has a population of 13,614 people.
+As of 2018, Dobi Tibetan Ethnic Township has a population of 13,614 people.

 In 2010, the ethnic township had a total population of 11,635 people: 5,774 males and 5,861 females: 2,868 under 14 years old, 7,836 aged between 15 and 64 and 931 over 65 years old.

 Tibetans comprise the main population group in the ethnic township, although there are also sizeable Salar, Hui, and Han populations.

 Culture

 The ethnic township has a memorial hall devoted to Tibetan religious teacher and politician Geshe Sherab Gyatso, who was born in the area.

-Daowei Tibetan Ethnic Township claims to be the origin of two styles of Tibetan ethnic drumming: Chi Drumming (螭鼓舞 (Chī Gǔwǔ)) and Xia'erqun Drumming (夏尔群鼓舞 (夏爾群鼓舞, Xià'ěrqún Gǔwǔ)).
+Dobi Tibetan Ethnic Township claims to be the origin of two styles of Tibetan ethnic drumming: Chi Drumming (螭鼓舞 (Chī Gǔwǔ)) and Xia'erqun Drumming (夏尔群鼓舞 (夏爾群鼓舞, Xià'ěrqún Gǔwǔ)).
 Chi Drumming is included in the Chinese government's List of National Intangible Cultural Heritage Representatives, whereas Xia'erqun Drumming is included in the Qinghai provincial Provincial Intangible Cultural Heritage List.